 Which CBD products help with ADD and ADHD?

 As you design a cannabidiol-infused wellness regimen to help combat symptoms of ADD or ADHD, you should note that CBD has not been proven as an effective treatment for the disorder.
 Still, many people have reported improvement in ADHD symptoms when using CBD regularly.
 In other words, using CBD as a preventative is the first step to total symptom relief.
-After establishing a regular dosing routine, then you can use CBD to manage acute flare-ups as well.
+After establishing a regular dosing routine, you could additionally use CBD to manage acute flare-ups.

-There are multiple CBD products that you can choose from, but for managing ADD or ADHD, we recommend ingesting full spectrum CBD oil daily in the form of tinctures or gel capsules.
+There are multiple CBD products that you can choose from, but for managing ADD or ADHD, we recommend ingesting full spectrum CBD oil daily in the form of a tincture or gel capsules.

 These two products feature the same main ingredient—full spectrum CBD oil.
 Choosing between the two means determining which dosing style works best for you.
 Tinctures are easily dropped under the tongue, and gel capsules are swallowed, just like any other pill.
 Just be sure the product you choose also utilizes high-quality MCT oil, which is crucial to the body’s ability to effectively break down and absorb CBD.

 After establishing a preventative routine, you may find that you still need an easy way to use CBD for managing acute flare-ups.
 There are many products that may help you achieve relief from these sudden symptoms, and choosing is based on your own preference.

 Whether it’s caused by stress, a big life event, or something else – we recommend vaporizing CBD isolate to combat these acute flare-ups.
 CBD isolate is a version of CBD that is 99% pure, and when vaporized it can deliver fast-acting relief to the entire body.